 Step 15: Take care of security issues

-When placing an order, the user shares personal information, so it is essential to ensure the security of all the data and transactions.
-Not just use SSL and other security protocols, but also tell your customers about it.
-Post information and logos of the companies, services, tools you use to protect user data.
-In this way you increase loyalty and trust to the brand.
+When placing an order, the user shares personal information, so it is essential to ensure the security of all data and transactions.
+Not only should you use SSL and other security protocols, but you should also tell your customers about them.
+Post information and logos of the companies, services, and tools you use to protect user data.
+In this way, you increase loyalty and trust in the brand.

 Share this post on: